 Most of the stuff in my sketchbooks are scribbles for ideas and inspirations, but quite often I’ll find something will start as a doodle or a rough sketch, then evolve into a 'proper' drawing!
-This will be scanned and edited soon as I think it will look great in my Redbubble portfolio!
+This was based on a photo and some sketches from a recent Colchester Zoo visit.
+I used Windsor and Newton Indian … Continue reading Doodling with a dip pen…

 I had to wait to share this as it was a gift for a friend's birthday!
 This was drawn using my dip pen and Indian ink, drawing inspiration from a few photographs on Pixabay, and I built up the tones gradually using watercolours.
 It took quite a bit of building up to get to the … Continue reading Stonehenge, pen and watercolours